What is the Incus

 The two ligaments that suspend the incus in place are:

-- Superior ligament of incus – Attaches the body of the incus to the roof of the tympanic cavity.
+- Superior ligament of incus – Attaches the body to the tympanic cavity roof.

-- Posterior ligament of incus – Attaches the short limb of the incus to the posterior wall (mastoid) of the tympanic cavity.
+- Posterior ligament of incus – Attaches the short limb to the tympanic cavity’s posterior wall (mastoid).

 i.
 Incudomalleolar joint: It is a synovial joint between the body of the incus and the head of the malleus.